jenkinsci/run-selector-plugin/README.md

 build ('downstream-project-name')
 ```

-A possible solutions to select the run that triggered your downstream job is by using the `TriggeringRunSelector`:
+A possible solution to select the run that triggered your downstream job is by using the `TriggeringRunSelector`:

 ```groovy
 def runWrapper = runSelector projectName: 'upstream-project-name',